abiya005/DICTIONARY-APP/README.md

 ## Features
 - A modern and interactive user interface created using **HTML** and **CSS**.
 - Utilization of a variety of **CSS commands** to enhance usability and interactivity.
+## JavaScript
+- Javascript file is created.
+- It contains the API for a dictionary app.

 ## Future Plans
 As I continue to build upon this project, I aim to: